 A K M Adam (born September 10, 1957, Boston, MA) is a biblical scholar, theologian, author, priest, technologist and blogger.
-He has moved to the University of Glasgow after nine years teaching New Testament at Seabury-Western Theological Seminary in Evanston, IL.
+He is Tutor of New Testament at St Stepehn’s House, Oxford and Non-Stipendiary Lecturer in New Testament at Oriel College, after lecturing in New Testament for four years at the University of Glasgow and nine years teaching New Testament at Seabury-Western Theological Seminary in Evanston, IL.
 He is a writer, speaker, and practitioner who simultaneously engages the worlds of theology and technology on topics including postmodern philosophy, hermeneutics, education, and collaborative discovery of truth and meaning.

 Biographical description based on entry from the former web site of Seabury-Western Theological Seminary: